Click the links below to find more information:

 When are interviews conducted?

-Interviews are conducted in the department on weekdays in November and December.
+Interviews are conducted in the department on weekdays during the months of November, December and January.
 Interviewers will include the program director, faculty members and residents.
-Applicants will be given a tour of the department and UMMC's campus before having lunch with some of our residents currently in the program.
+Applicants will be given a tour of the department and UMMC's campus before having lunch with residents currently in the program.

 When are interviews granted?